ImperialCollegeLondon/EpicollectPlus-mobile-client-html5/README.md

     iOS: http://goo.gl/SPLNo
     Android: `todo`

-15. Currently using 3.6.4 on Android, where jsHybugger (debugging tool) does not work.
+15. Currently using 4.0.0 on Android, where jsHybugger (debugging tool) does not work.
 It would work on 3.7.0 but Eclipse does not compile the project (missing .jar).
-To debug Android <4.4, clone repo, update to 3.7 and debug there.
+To debug Android <4.4, clone repo, use to 3.7 and debug there.
 Make the changes to the main repo manually.